NexPlayer/Android-SDK/getting-started.md

 }
 ```

-## Jelly Bean Support

-Starting from the *Jelly Bean* version of the Android operating system (version 4.1), only the OpenGL video renderer is supported when the software decoder is in use.
-The other video renderers may not be used on devices running Jelly Bean if the software decoder must be used.
-The NexPlayer™ SDK is also adding support for the hardware (HW) decoder for devices running Jelly Bean and this means that in order to handle all cases, application source code should be able to handle switching between the OpenGL renderer (on devices where the HW decoder is not supported) and the hardware (HW) renderer.

-Succinctly:

-- When a device running Jelly Bean must use the software decoder, the OpenGL renderer must be used.
-- When a device running Jelly Bean can use the hardware decoder, the hardware renderer must be used.

-This means that an application must:

-- First, check the device render mode (to see if the hardware renderer is available) by calling the method **NexPlayer.GetRenderMode** and - then switch the rendering mode in the call to the **onVideoRenderPrepared** method based on that render mode.

-Please also review the sample code for details.

-## Honeycomb Support

-Under theHoneycombversion of the Android operating system, only the OpenGL ES 2.0 or Java-based video renderers are currently supported.
-Both of these renderers require supporting code in the application.
-This means that in order to support Honeycomb, you must implement either OpenGL ES 2.0 or Java renderer support in your application.
-For other Android OS versions, this is not necessary, although on some devices there may be performance advantages from using the OpenGL ES 2.0 renderer.
-While either the OpenGL ES 2.0 renderer or the Java renderer will work on Honeycomb, it is recommended to use the OpenGL ES 2.0 renderer, as performance is generally better with that renderer, and implementation is easier.

-See **OpenGL Renderer** and **Java Renderer** for details.

-In addition, use caution with the following APIs on Honeycomb:

-- **setOutputPos** is not supported with the Java renderer.
-For this same functionality, you may perform scaling yourself in theonVideoRenderRendercallback (see the **Java Renderer** explanation for details).
-You may call this from the OpenGL renderer.
-- **setDisplay** is not supported on Honeycomb at all and must NOT be called.
-It is also not supported by the OpenGL renderer and must not be called if the OpenGL renderer is being used.

 ## Renderers

-Depending on the Android OS version and device specifications, the NexPlayer™ offers support for different renderers to render and display video as summarized in the table below, where OpenGL, Android, and Java indicate the OpenGL, Java, and Android renderers.
+Depending on the Android OS version and device specifications, the NexPlayer offers support for different renderers to render and display video as summarized in the table below, where OpenGL, Android, and Java indicate the OpenGL, Java, and Android renderers.

 - Android: NEX\_USE\_RENDER\_AND
 - OpenGL: NEX\_USE\_RENDER\_OPENGL
 - HW Renderer: NEX\_USE\_RENDER\_IOMX

-As of version 6.1, the NexPlayer™ SDK also offers **NexVideoRenderer**, a video renderer that automatically
+As of version 6.1, the NexPlayer SDK also offers **NexVideoRenderer**, a video renderer that automatically
 handles video rendering tasks for an application by choosing the most appropriate renderer based on the device and version of the operating system.
 Use of this renderer greatly simplifies the handling of video rendering tasks and is thus highly recommended.

 **See Also**